oliverphilcox/PolyBin/README.md

 For usage details, see the [Tutorial](Tutorial.ipynb).

-In the [planck_public] directory, we include measurements and analysis of the Planck parity-odd temperature trispectrum, as in [Philcox 2023b](https://arxiv.org/abs/2301.XXXXX).
+In the [planck](planck_public/) directory, we include measurements and analysis of the Planck parity-odd temperature trispectrum, as in [Philcox 2023b](https://arxiv.org/abs/2301.XXXXX).

 ### Authors
 - [Oliver Philcox](mailto:ohep2@cantab.ac.uk) (Columbia / Simons Foundation)